Simon Armitage: The laureate's library tour

 The 2024 tour visited libraries with initials H to K from 5 to 12 March.
 The launch event was held at Harlesden library, where Somali poet Asha Lul Mohamud Yusuf and her translator Clare Pollard read from her award-winning The Sea Migrations: Tahriib.
 Kent libraries hosted an event where Armitage joined the reading group in HM Prison East Sutton Park.
 At Haverfordwest library, Armitage read alongside poet, novelist and playwright Owen Sheers and Pushcart Prize nominee Bethany Handley.
 At The Hive, Worcester, a joint public and academic library and archive centre, Armitage read with Amelie Simon, Worcestershire's Young Poet Laureate.
 Armitage then visited Kirkcudbright library, to read with Lydia McMillan, one of the Scottish Poetry Library's Next Generation Young Makars in 2022, and the final event of the tour, in Haltwhistle library, celebrated 100 years of Northumberland's library service and ten years of Northumberland National Park's status as an International Dark Sky Park, with Katrina Porteous and the National Park's writer-in-residence Sheree Mack.

 The 2025 tour visited libraries with initials L and M, from 3 to 11 March.
 It began at Library@theGrange, a small library in Blackpool's Grange Park estate, where Armitage appeared with spoken word artist and punk poet Toria Garbutt At Letchworth Library he was joined by Cia Mangat, and at Morriston Hospital library in Swansea, Wales, he appeared with Welsh poet and activist Menna Elfyn.
 He visited Liskeard Library in Cornwall, alongside Pascale Petit, helping to celebrate the library's refurbishment of this listed building.
 Armitage then returned to his home village to give two solo readings at Marsden Library, housed in the former Mechanics' Institute building.
 For the final event of the tour Armitage visited the Linen Hall Library, the oldest library in Belfast, Northern Ireland, appearing with Leontia Flynn.

-In 2026, Armitage plans to visits libraries in locations beginning with "N", "O" and "P", from 2 to 7 March.
+The 2026 tour visited libraries with initials N to P between 25 February and 6 March, with a trip to Orkney in May.
+It began at North Ormesby community hub and library, in Middlesbrough, where Armitage was accompanied by Kate Fox, and he continued on the same day to the volunteer-run Newby and Scalby Library and Information Centre, near Scarborough with Khadijah Ibrahiim.
+He visited The Nest, a new library in Thamesmead, south east London, with Rachel Long; Nottingham Central Library, in its new building (opened 2023), with Cara Thompson; and Portsmouth Central Library, celebrating its 50th anniversary and the centenary of Portsmouth's city status, with Maggie Sawkins.
+He crossed to Northern Ireland to read at Newcastle in County Down with Dean Browne.
+In May, Armitage visits Orkney Library and Archive, Scotland's oldest public library, in Kirkwall.